rime/brise/README.md

 Contents
 ===
-This software package is a collection of data files used by [Rime](http://rime.im) to support various Chinese input methods, including those based on modern dialects or historical diasystems of the Chinese language.
+This software is a collection of data packages used by [Rime](http://rime.im) to support various Chinese input methods, including those based on modern dialects or historical diasystems of the Chinese language.

 A **Rime input schema** defines a specific input method in Rime's DSL.
 It consists of a configuration file named `*.schema.yaml` where `*` is the schema ID, and an optional**Rime dictionary** file named `*.dict.yaml`.

-Input Schema Packages
-===

-Phonetic-based Input Methods
+Phonetic-based input methods
 ---
 Modern Standard Madarin